-Tracey Coates is a member of the firm’s Family Law and Litigation practice groups.
+Tracey Coates is Co-Chair of the firm's Family Law department and a member of its Litigation practice group.
 In working in the former capacity, she handles a variety of domestic relations matters, including pre-marital agreements, divorce and separation, child custody, child support modification, enforcement of court orders and agreements, adoption, and guardianships.
 Her clients include all types of individuals and couples, in a wide range of family structures.

 Tracey works hard to engage in background conversations with her clients to understand family dynamics and build rapport and trust.
 She goes into every case with a caring, but realistic approach with her clients.
 She is often touted for being accessible to her clients, understanding how important it is to respond to clients when emotions are heightened.

 Prior to joining Paley Rothman, Tracey spent three years as an associate with Wendy H. Schwartz and Associates.
 She was previously a clerk for then-Chief Presiding Judge John S. Leonardo of the Pima County (Ariz.)
 Superior Court and worked as a Staff Attorney for the Maryland Legal Aid Bureau in Baltimore.